ericpotter/FAL-Shooting/README.md

 ## Game Mode
 ### Random Shooting
-One ball will move to random position per times which can be adjust in the settings
+One ball will move to a random position per time which can be adjusted in the settings
 ### Random and Decreasing
-One ball will still move randomly but will decrease the size when every time you shoot
+One ball will still move randomly but will decrease in size when every time you shoot
 ### Multiple Shooting
 Up to six balls will show on the screen.
-Each time you shoot will add another ball on the screen.
+Each time you shoot, you will add another ball on the screen.
 One random ball will randomly change its position.
 ## Game Rule
 ### Main Rule
 1. Time Set: 30 seconds